project-hadron/discovery-capability/docs/source/introduction/overview.rst

 Where does Project Hadron fit?
 ------------------------------
-**Project Hadron** is an open-source application framework, taking raw data and identifying, analysing and extracting prepared data for the purposes of a down stream business objective.
+**Project Hadron** is an open-source application framework, taking raw data and identifying, analysing and extracting prepared data along with the management of ML trained models and their prediction for the purposes of a down stream business objective.

-**Project Hadron** is a comprehensive set of tools to build, improved and targeted features of interest within a data preprocessing pipeline.
+**Project Hadron** is a comprehensive set of tools to build, improved, optimise features of interest and auto run predictions within a data preprocessing pipeline.
 It complements and enhances both communication and redistribution within a data science project, while providing clear boundaries between the preprocessing of data and algorythm optimisation.
 This separation promotes transparency and reuse, vastly improving the identification and extraction of features of interest.

 **Project Hadron**, within a data processing step, executing business driven analysis, is a quick-to-market, robust set of tools that build reusable pipelines for the interrogation and